 3 This Policy is not meant to be used as a mechanism for restricting or suppressing academic freedom.
 The higher-education academic setting necessarily accommodates themes, topics, material, and speech that are relevant to the subject matter and that, in other settings, may not be appropriate.
 The essential purposes of the academic setting are free intellectual pursuit and the free exchange of ideas.
-Wide-open debate helps to foster the search for truth, and in that search, we allow speech that might not be tolerated in other settings.
+Wide-open debate helps to foster the search for truth, and in that search, we allow speech that might not be exchange of ideas.
+Wide-open debate helps to foster the search for truth, and in that search, we allow speech that migh tolerated in other settings.
 Policies forbidding harassment and discrimination do not threaten academic freedoms.